;

 As a research-intensive university, St Andrews brings together ambitious scholars to tackle complex global challenges.
 The University champions curiosity-driven research and encourages cross-disciplinary collaboration, supported by its compact size and flexible structure across nineteen Academic Schools and four Faculties (Arts, Divinity, Science, and Medicine).
 St Andrews' dedication to advancing knowledge is further reflected in its investment in world-class facilities, such as Eden Campus, the University’s centre of excellence for renewable technologies and innovation.
 According to the 2021 Research Excellence Framework (REF), the UK's national assessment of research quality, over 88% of St Andrews' research is rated as world-leading or internationally excellent.

-The University of St. Andrews Scholar Award contributes to the intellectual life of the University through seminars, public lectures and research.
+The University of St. Andrews Scholar contributes to the intellectual life of the University through seminars, public lectures and research.
 This fellowship is particularly appealing if you are seeking to develop long-term research links at St. Andrews and with academics throughout the U.K. The award is open to U.S. academics from all disciplinary backgrounds.

 Grant amount